Often year after year, we hear about bullion thefts, and they typically pertain to some small fry inside job or novice thief.

 New World Gold Robberies

-These are conservative estimates as much of the new world’s looted precious metal did not make its way back to Europe but also stayed in the Americas (e.g. Spanish pieces of eight silver coins struck in Mexico) which were also used in building trade routes at the time with Asia.
+These are conservative estimates as much of the new world’s looted precious metal did not make its way back to Europe but also stayed in the Americas (e.g., Spanish pieces of eight silver coins struck in Mexico) which got also used in building trade routes at the time with Asia.

 Nazi Gold Thefts